 James T. Fields, 1817-1881, was born at Portsmouth, New Hampshire.
 For many years he was partner in the well-known firm of Ticknor & Fields (later Fields, Osgood & Co.), the leading publishers of standard American literature.
-For eight years, he was chief editor of the "Atlantic Monthly;" and, since he left that position, he has often enriched its pages by the productions of his pen.
-Of late, Mr. Fields has gained some reputation as a lecturer.
-His literary abilities are of no mean order; but he has not done so much in producing literature himself, as in aiding others in its production.
+For eight years, he was chief editor of the "Atlantic Monthly;" and, after he left that position, he often enriched its pages by the productions of his pen.
+During his latter years Mr. Fields gained some reputation as a lecturer.
+His literary abilities were of no mean order: but he did not do so much in producing literature himself, as in aiding others in its production.

-MRS. CHUB was rich and portly, Mrs. Chub was very grand, Mrs. Chub was always reckoned A lady in the land.
+Mrs. Chub was rich and portly, Mrs. Chub was very grand, Mrs. Chub was always reckoned A lady in the land.

-You shall see her marble mansion In a very stately square,- Mr. C. knows what it cost him, But that's neither here nor there.
+You shall see her marble mansion

+In a very stately square,-

+Mr. C. knows what it cost him,

+But that's neither here nor there.

-Mrs. Chub was so sagacious, Such a patron of the arts, And she gave such foreign orders That she won all foreign hearts.
+Mrs. Chub was so sagacious,

+Such a patron of the arts,

+And she gave such foreign orders

+That she won all foreign hearts.

-Mrs. Chub was always talking, When she went away from home, Of a most prodigious painting Which had just arrived from Rome.
+Mrs. Chub was always talking,

+When she went away from home,

+Of a most prodigious painting

+Which had just arrived from Rome.

-"Such a treasure," she insisted, "One might never see again!"
+"Such a treasure," she insisted,

+"One might never see again!"

 "What's the subject?" we inquired.

 "It is Jupiter and Ten!"